Looking for Rogue Bioethics? Look over here!

-Kelly is an international woman of mystery with a bad habit of charging at large windmills and playing with napalm.
 Kelly has many long, professional sounding biosketches available to hand out to media professionals, conference and talk organizers.
-In these many longwinded documents, she’ll re-summarize her CV, make several wry quips about her cats, science fiction, or occasionally even spiders.
+In these many longwinded documents, she’ll re-summarize her CV, make several wry quips about her cat, science fiction, or occasionally even spiders.
 She sounds very professional, and in a word, shiny.
 Kelly ran away to join the circus when she was 13, but a life of flexibility wasn’t for her.
 When she set the Bearded Lady’s hair on fire, she fled to academia, where her clumsiness would be viewed as a virtue.

 Chances are, you’re here because you know me.
 Or you know enough about me from some other place – probably Twitter or the whisper net rumor mill – that you’re curious and looking for answers.
 Offhand, you’ll probably get more just asking me directly; I suggest an approach that involves either catching me late at night or when I haven’t slept for a few days, or bribery that involves a craft beer and/or good chocolate.

 After a non-traditional education that ended in a mutual decision to part ways with high school after the third time I blew up the science lab, I found myself tripping in to a software career.
 Living in the Bay Area and having a pulse made that both possible and successful; I spent the next decade moving around the Left Coast and working for a succession of both small and large software companies.
 My area of specialty was networking, and bits of code I worked on are probably still floating around the operating system you’re using right now.